f00tballHead/emubridge/README.md

 ### 2. Configure EmuBridge Settings
    Open EmuBridge:
-   *   **ROM Destination Directory**: This is the most crucial step.
+   *   **ROM Cache Directory**: This is the most crucial step.
 You **must** select a folder where EmuBridge can copy ROMs.
-Use the "Select ROM Directory" option and grant access to a folder of your choice (e.g., `Internal Storage/EmuBridgeCache/`).
+Use the "ROM Cache Directory" option and grant access to a folder of your choice (e.g., `Internal Storage/EmuBridgeCache/`).
 This directory will be managed by EmuBridge.
 IMPORTANT: Ensure this is an empty directory that is only used for EmuBridge as this gets cleared and I won't be held responsible for any data loss!)

+   *   **Emulator Configurations**:

 ### 3. Frontend Configuration Examples (ES-DE)